 Bioinformatics, nexus of water quality & big data ecology

-Titus Brown, Ph.D. directs the Lab for Data Intensive Biology at University of California, Davis and notes that data managers are no longer trying to understand the entire data set.
-“You’re trying to focus on the bits that might be interesting… There’s lots of open source stuff too.
-Don’t reinvent wheels; figure out how to connect them to your biology, and then focus on the bits that are interesting and important for your science.”
+Data managers are no longer trying to understand the entire dataset, observes Titus Brown, Ph.D. who directs the Lab for Data Intensive Biology at University of California, Davis.
+He notes, “(They’re) trying to focus on the bits that might be interesting… Don’t reinvent wheels; figure out how to connect them to your biology, and then focus on the bits that are interesting and important for your science.”

-So while you focus on ensuring clean, safe drinking water and good environmental stewardship, KISTERS resolves to concentrate on designing and maintaining robust, scalable software solutions that support you.
-Get further details on integrating your ecological and hydrological data.
+While you concentrate on ensuring clean, safe drinking water and environmental stewardship, KISTERS remains dedicated to developing and maintaining robust, scalable software that supports your evolving needs.

 Learn more about our integrated modules that address your specific ecological and hydrological data needs.